cogumm/shRadioPlayer/README.md

 -   Submit your changes: `git commit -m 'feat: My new feature'`;
 -   Push your branch: `git push origin my-feature`.

 After merging your receipt request to done, you can delete a branch from yours.
-Depois que a sua solicitação de recebimento for feita o merging, você pode excluir a sua branch.
+After your request to receive the merger, you can delete your branch.

 ## :memo: License